Concrete degradation: Carbonation

-This explain why the carbonation reaction of reinforced concrete is an undesirable process in concrete chemistry.
+This explains why the carbonation reaction of reinforced concrete is an undesirable process in concrete chemistry.
 Concrete carbonation can be visually revealed by applying a phenolphthalein solution over the fresh surface of a concrete samples (concrete core, prism, freshly fractured bar).
-Phenolphthalein is a pH indicator, whose color turns from colorless at pH < 8.5 to pink–fuchsia at pH > 9.5.
+Phenolphthalein is a pH indicator, whose color turns from colorless at pH < 8.5 to pink-fuchsia at pH > 9.5.
 A violet color indicates still alkaline areas and thus non-carbonated concrete.
 Carbonated zones favorable for steel corrosion and concrete degradation are colorless.

 The presence of water in carbonated concrete is necessary to lower the pH of concrete pore water around rebar and to depassivate the carbon steel surface at low pH.
 Water is central to corrosion processes.
 Without water, the steel corrosion is very limited and rebar present in dry carbonated concrete structures, or components, not affected by water infiltration do not suffer from significant corrosion.

 Chloride attack

 The main effect of chloride ions on reinforced concrete is to cause pitting corrosion of the steel reinforcement bars (rebar).
-It is a surreptitious and dangerous form of localized corrosion because the rebar sections can be decreased to the point that the steel reinforcement are no longer capable to withstand to the tensile efforts they are supposed to resist by design.
-When the rebar sections are too small or the rebar are locally broken, the reinforcements are lost and concrete is no longer reinforced concrete.
+It is a surreptitious and dangerous form of localized corrosion because the rebar sections can be decreased to the point that the steel reinforcement are no longer capable of withstanding the tensile efforts they are supposed to resist by design.
+When the rebar sections are too small or the rebar are locally broken, the reinforcement is lost, and concrete is no longer reinforced.

 Chlorides, particularly calcium chloride, have been used to shorten the setting time of concrete.
 However, calcium chloride and (to a lesser extent) sodium chloride have been shown to leach calcium hydroxide and cause chemical changes in Portland cement, leading to loss of strength, as well as attacking the steel reinforcement present in most concrete.
 The ten-storey Queen Elizabeth hospital in Kota Kinabalu contained a high percentage of chloride causing early failure.